 Node keys and node address

-Each node has a private / public key pair and a node address.
-Besu uses the private / public key pair to sign and verify transactions, and the node address as an identifier for the node.
+Each node has a private and public key pair, and a node address.
+Hyperledger Besu uses the private and public key pair to sign and verify transactions, and the node address as an identifier for the node.

 Node private key

 --node-private-key-file option is not specified and a

 key file does not exist in the data directory for the node, Besu generates a node private key and writes it to the

 key file does exist in the data directory when starting Besu, the node starts using the private key in the

 The node public key displays in the log after starting Besu.
 Also referred to as the node ID, the node public key forms part of the enode URL of a node.